denten-books/plain-text/main.md

 slight angle on the Z-axis and beyond the frame, foregrounding whatever object that is meant to take on the digital as a property: the digital wake.

-When we constrict the image search chronologically, to the 21st century, we see these cool-blue images give way to a more varied palette, bright prime greens, yellows, and reds--blocky colors and retro-geometric pixelated shapes.
+When we constrict the image search chronologically to the 21st century, we see these cool-blue images give way to a more varied palette: bright prime greens, yellows, and reds in blocky colors and retro-geometric pixelated shapes.
 Pixels take the place of numbers here--not the small invisible pixels of contemporary computer screens, but the large and boxy pixels that by their very visible boxiness flaunt the digital being of the image.
 Such an image alludes to the